Technology

 DAM + CMS

-Most CMS have a media library where you can store images.
-But finding those images again isn’t always easy.
-Integrating DAM with your CMS gives web editors powerful search and retrieval tools – so they can quickly find the perfect assets to bring your website to life.
+Integrating DAM with your CMS gives web editors advanced search and filtering tools – so they can quickly find the perfect assets to bring your website to life.

 DAM + design software